KELP · El Paso, Texas

 Departure

-Commercial operators must obtain outbound clearance from CBP.
+Commercial operators must secure outbound clearance from CBP before U.S. departure.

 Operator Highlights